rapodaca/dialect/README.md

 # Dialect

+**This repository has been replaced by [Balsadoc](https://github.com/metamolecular/balsadoc/) and has been left here for documentation purposes only.**

 A compact chemical line notation based on SMILES.
 For an introduction, see [the blog post](https://depth-first.com/articles/2021/09/22/beyond-smiles/).
 A [reference implementation](https://github.com/rapodaca/dialect.rs) is in progress on GitHub.

 ## Goals